Say you’re trying to sell your home.

 Plus, fully leveraging your curb appeal generates additional interest in your home.
 There’s always the chance that people, only half-thinking about buying, could drive by a house with excellent curb appeal.
 Suddenly, they could be inspired to schedule a viewing before making a big-time offer!

 Taking pains to ensure your curb appeal entices your target market will also get you offers closer to (and exceeding) your asking price.
 People will want a house that looks beautiful on the inside and out.
 Meaning, they’ll be willing to shell out some considerable cash to live in their dream home.

 Realistically, improving curb appeal – and the various facets involved – requires its own article.

 But here are a few simple tips to get you started:

-- Clean up your front gardens: Unmaintained trees, bushes and shrubs are a known curb appeal killer.
+- Clean up your front gardens: Unmaintained trees, bushes and shrubs are known curb appeal killers.

 - Use planters: You want your front maintained, but not to look bare!
 Add planters to provide well-manicured tall-standing greenery (e.g., boxwoods or junipers)

 - A pressure washer is your best friend: Remove dirt from siding instantaneously with this handy little tool.
 Pressure washers also immediately clean up driveways, walkways, patios, and decks, so they appear brand new.